tomcl/issie/README.md

 ## TODO

 * Incorporate zombie process killing into the build scripts to make manual run unnecessary.
 Requires care.
-* Work out how to incorporate Node and npm dependencies (do we need npm given Fake uses it?).
-Paket nuget should be used for them.
 * Should Node be upgraded to v14?
 * Remove source map support?
 Depends on whether Fable 3 will integrate it.
-Clean up dev tools.
+* Clean up Paket dependencies